goofball222/unifi/README.md

 ## Notes

+Changes 2017-03-20:
+* Ubiquiti giving me headches...
+Two sc releases at the same time.
+It'd be nice if they'd solidify at least one codebase.
+* testing updated to v5.5.8, however this is a **stable candidate** (sc): https://community.ubnt.com/t5/UniFi-Beta-Blog/UniFi-5-5-8-Stable-Candidate-has-been-released/ba-p/1871223

+---

 Changes 2017-03-15:
 * sc updated to v5.4.12 - https://community.ubnt.com/t5/UniFi-Beta-Blog/UniFi-5-4-12-Stable-Candidate-has-been-released/ba-p/1867318
 * drop lts tag/branch, will recreate if new stable/lts diverge again - release-4.8.20 and last lts build remains

----

-Changes 2017-03-10:
-* testing updated to v5.5.7 - https://community.ubnt.com/t5/UniFi-Beta-Blog/UniFi-5-5-7-Testing-has-been-released/ba-p/1861951
-* unstable updated to v5.5.7

 ---